coryasilva/11ty-aws/README.md

 11ty + Alpine + Tailwind on AWS.

-This is full stack javascript with very little context switching.
-Yes, using netlify is much eaiser and requires far less code, but some enterprises will not want to use netilfy.
-Also nontrivial sites will quickly need to have some apis -- this stack uses cloudfront and a unified ingress.
+Full stack javascript with very little context switching.

+Yes, using Netlify is much eaiser and requires far less code, but some enterprises will not want to use Netilfy.
+Also, nontrivial sites will quickly need to have some APIs -- this stack uses cloudfront as an unified ingress for both the static site and the API Gateway.

 ## Getting Started